Hue Sync App Released for Mac & PC

 Hue Sync will work with all Hue bulbs and lights, however your do need a second gen Bridge.
 Bulbs that work really well with Hue Sync and a must for any home entertainment setup:

-Philips have also relaxed Philips Hue Play, light bars that are designed with Hue sync in mind.
+Philips have also released the Philips Hue Play, light bars that are designed with Hue sync in mind.

 How to use Philips Hue Sync with a TV